AzureAD/omniauth-azure-activedirectory/examples/rails-todo-list-app/README.md

 rake db:schema:load
 ```

+Note: Depending on your host environment, you may need to install a Javascript runtime.
+We suggest Node.js.
+Installation will differ by platform.

 ### Step 5 - Configure the app

 Open `config/environment.rb` and replace the `CLIENT_ID`, `CLIENT_SECRET` and `TENANT` with your values.